aws/aws-eks-best-practices/content/scalability/docs/data-plane.md

 Each AWS region has a limited number of available instances per instance type.
 If you create a cluster that uses only one instance type and scale the number of nodes beyond the capacity of the region you will receive an error that no instances are available.
 To avoid this issue you should not arbitrarily limit the type of instances that can be use in your cluster.

 Karpenter will use a broad set of compatible instance types by default and will pick an instance at provisioning time based on pending workload requirements, availability, and cost.
-You can broaden the list of instance types used in the `karpenter.k8s.aws/instance-category` key of [the provisioner](https://karpenter.sh/docs/concepts/provisioners/#instance-types).
+You can broaden the list of instance types used in the `karpenter.k8s.aws/instance-category` key of [NodePools](https://karpenter.sh/docs/concepts/nodepools/#instance-types).

 The Kubernetes Cluster Autoscaler requires node groups to be similarly sized so they can be consistently scaled.
 You should create multiple groups based on CPU and memory size and scale them independently.
 Use the [ec2-instance-selector](https://github.com/aws/amazon-ec2-instance-selector) to identify instances that are similarly sized for your node groups.